 An air fryer, on the other hand, uses minimal oil.
 And switching to air-fried foods cooked with less oil can help you reduce your risk of health problems due to high fat intake.

 But make no mistake, you can make plenty of unhealthy things in an air fryer.
 You still have to make good choices; this appliance alone won’t make you healthier.

 Types of Food to Cook

 Another huge benefit of air fryers is their versatility.
-You can cook a variety of food, including chicken, frozen food, healthy vegetables like asparagus, chicken wings, and even cookies.
+You can cook a variety of food, including chicken, frozen food, healthy vegetables like asparagus, chicken wings, and even pancakes and cookies.
 The possibilities are endless.